Technical Acoustic Guidance FAQs

-Why is Guidance for behavioral response of marine mammals to sound not included in this document?
+Why are thresholds for behavioral response of marine mammals to sound not included in this document?

-NOAA is continuing our examination of the effects of noise on marine mammal behavior and will focus our work over the next year on developing guidance regarding the effects of anthropogenic sound on marine mammal behavior.
-Behavioral response is a complex question and we determined we still need time to research and address it appropriately.
+NOAA Fisheries is continuing our examination of the effects of noise on marine mammal behavior and will focus our work over the next years on developing guidance regarding the effects of anthropogenic sound on marine mammal behavior.
+Behavioral response is a complex question and one that requires additional time to research and address it appropriately.

-What is the review process for the Technical Guidance?
+What was the review process for the Technical Guidance?

-The Guidance is classified as a Highly Influential Scientific Assessment by the Office of Management and Budget.
-Independent peer review is required prior to broad public dissemination by the Federal Government.
-The Guidance (as a whole or certain sections) has undergone three independent peer reviews.
-To complete the review process for the Guidance, NOAA has solicited input from stakeholders and the public via two public comment periods.
-An additional public comment period is being held for the updated Guidance.
+The Technical Guidance is classified as a Highly Influential Scientific Assessment by the Office of Management and Budget.
+Independent peer review was required prior to broad public dissemination by the Federal Government.
+The Technical Guidance has undergone three independent peer reviews.
+To complete the review process for the Technical Guidance, NOAA Fisheries solicited input from stakeholders and the public via three public comment periods.
 More details on the review process are available on our website.